+Nepal in July can be an interesting time to visit, but it also comes with some considerations due to the weather and other factors.
 Nepal in July means the peak of the monsoon season.
 The beautiful month allows people to observe monsoon clouds and weird changing shapes.
 Farmers are usually busy in their fields planting and plowing.
 The rivers get to their fullest and wash up everything on their way with its thunderous current.
 The jungle, however, radiates a clean green scenery with constant rain and washing.
 As such, the monsoon rain symbolizes cleansing both on physical and spiritual levels.

 Precisely speaking, Kathmandu maintains a daily temperature of 24 degrees Celsius or 75 degrees Fahrenheit.
-Other tourist destinations like Chitwan and Lumbini are a bit warmer and has an average temperature of 97F or 36C.
-When it comes to rainfall, Pokhara is on a league of its own.
+Other tourist destinations like Chitwan and Lumbini are a bit warmer and have an average temperature of 97F or 36C.
+When it comes to rainfall, Pokhara is in a league of its own.
 It receives the maximum rainfall among all major cities.
 With an average of 21 days of rain this month, the roads are wet, and the sloping sides are damp.

-On a brighter side, the rainfall does not last the whole day.
+On the brighter side, the rainfall does not last the whole day.
 You will experience heavy rain for a few hours.
 Rest as much as you can during rainfall and hit the roads as soon as the clouds start scattering.
 Sometimes walking in a drizzle can lighten up your mood.
 Don’t overcomplicate your thinking process and enjoy the circumstances as they come.

 Why Should You Choose Nepal for Trekking in July?

-Sunrise is kind of a desert for those starting their trek from very early in the morning.
+Sunrise is kind of a desert for those starting their trek very early in the morning.
 In July, we usually get rain at night, which leads to a clear sky and a mesmerizing sunrise.
 There are several viewpoints on the trail which are famous for sightseeing.